 "Policies should require regular check-ins on the status of employees' safety shoes."

-As we stated in that earlier blog, National Safety Month is the perfect time for workers and employers to make sure the right footwear is worn in their workplaces.
+National Safety Month is the perfect time for workers and employers to make sure the right footwear is worn in their workplaces.
 However, you can't make this a once-per-year examination.
 Instead, the focus on proper workplace safety gear should be a year-round effort.
 Business leaders can and should create policies that require regular check-ins on the status of employees' safety shoes, and workers themselves should make a point of acquiring new slip-resistant footwear or other safety equipment whenever they notice signs of wear.

 There's a reason why we always practiced fire drills when we were in school: Drills are an engaging way to make sure that everyone is prepared.
 They can serve that exact same purpose in the workplace, too.